laurentperrinet/laurentperrinet.github.io/content/grant/anr-anr/index.md

 ## Acknowledgement

-This work was supported by ANR project "AgileNeuroBot" N° ANR-20-CE23-0021.
+This work was supported by ANR project "AgileNeuRobot" N° ANR-20-CE23-0021.